survivejs/webpack-book/manuscript/building/01_source_maps.md

 One approach is to simply skip source maps during development and rely on browser support of language features.
 If you use ES6 without any extensions and develop using a modern browser, this can work.
 The great advantage of doing this is that you avoid all the problems related to source maps while gaining better performance.

-T> If you want to understand the ideas behind source maps in greater detail, [read Ryan Seddon's introduction to the topic](https://www.html5rocks.com/en/tutorials/developertools/sourcemaps/).
+T> If you want to understand the ideas behind source maps in greater detail, [read Ryan Seddon’s introduction to the topic](https://www.html5rocks.com/en/tutorials/developertools/sourcemaps/).

 ## Inline Source Maps and Separate Source Maps